iGerman00/koutube/README.md

 - I try not to log anything I don't need, but I log some errors here and there and whenever a cached response is returned.
 The processing time of the request is also logged, for me to debug any anomalies.

 - A private Invidious instance that I host is used.
-No logging is configured on it.
+Logs are disabled - unless I need to debug an issue.

 > I have to actively enable log streaming by typing a command or logging into the Cloudflare dashboard.
 As you can imagine, I don't do that unless I am debugging an error.